Why Do Joe Rogan and His Guests Keep Talking About Bullworker?

 Joe Rogan and the Mixed Martial Arts Use-Case

-A martial artist can win a bout by submission, knock-out, or by judgment.
+A martial artist can win a bout by submission, knock-out, or decision.

 To win by submission often requires putting your opponent in a constrictive hold, applying constant pressure, and gradually inflicting more pain.
 As an example, think of a headlock or an ankle-lock.
 A submission hold requires real, enduring strength.
 This type of strength is optimally built via isometric holds (for example, compressing and holding).